D-X-Y/landmark-detection/SAN/README.md

 ### Evaluation on the Single Image

-You can donwload a pre-trained model from the `snapshots` directory of [here](https://drive.google.com/open?id=14f2lcJVF6E4kIICd8icUs8UuF3J0Mutd), which is trained on 300-W. Put it in `snapshots` and use the following command to evaluate a single image.
+You can donwload a pre-trained model from the `snapshots` directory in [Google-Drive](https://drive.google.com/open?id=14f2lcJVF6E4kIICd8icUs8UuF3J0Mutd) or [Baidu-Pan(extract-code=gcnc)](https://pan.baidu.com/s/1WhScOXeW7A7vqtOKgXvD4Q), which is trained on 300-W. Put it in `snapshots` and use the following command to evaluate a single image.
 This command will print the location of each landmark and also save the visualization result in `temp_1.png`.
 ```
 CUDA_VISIBLE_DEVICES=1 python san_eval.py --image ./cache_data/cache/test_1.jpg --model ./snapshots/SAN_300W_GTB_itn_cpm_3_50_sigma4_128x128x8/checkpoint_49.pth.tar --face 819.27 432.15 971.70 575.87 --save_path temp_1.png
 ```